Berlu: Reception

-The restaurant earned chef Vincent Nguyen a James Beard Foundation Award nomination in the category Best Chef: Northwest and Pacific.
+The restaurant earned Nguyen a James Beard Foundation Award nomination in the category Best Chef: Northwest and Pacific in 2022.
+He won in the same category in 2023.
 Waz Wu included Berlu in Eater Portland's 2023 list of "Portland’s Primo Special Occasion Restaurants for Vegans and Vegetarians".
+Michelle Lopez and Janey Wong included Berlu Bakery in the website's 2025 overview of the Portland's best bakeries.